JohnAustinDev/osis-converters/ReadMe.md

 INSTRUCTION | DESCRIPTION
 ----------- | -----------
 **[levelN]** | Explicitly specifies the TOC hierarchy level.
 Where `N` is 1 for top level, 2 for second, or 3 for inner-most level.
 By Default, TOC hierarchy level is determined from OSIS element hierarchy.
-**[no_toc]** | Removes a chapter or keyword from the TOC.
+**[no_toc]** | Prevents a chapter, keyword, or TOC milestone from creating an entry in the TOC.
+Also see `[inline_toc_last]`.
 **[parent]** | Force a TOC to become a parent by making the following TOC's to have the next highest TOC level.
 **[not_parent]** | Force the children of a TOC entry to follow the parent by inheriting its TOC level.
-**[no_inline_toc]** | Remove a TOC entry from the inline TOC.
+**[no_inline_toc]** | Remove a TOC entry from the inline TOC child-link-menu.
 This could result in broken link errors for non-eBook publications.
 **[only_inline_toc]** | Remove a TOC entry from the detached TOC.
-**[no_main_inline_toc]** | Remove a TOC entry from the main inline TOC.
-The main inline TOC appears at the beginning of an ePublication and serves as the overall TOC for the entire publication.
-The TOC entry may still appear in subsequent inline TOC segments.
+**[no_main_inline_toc]** | Remove a TOC entry from the main inline TOC link-menu.
+The main inline TOC link-menu appears at the beginning of an ePublication and serves as the overall inline TOC for the entire publication.
+The TOC entry may still appear in subsequent inline TOC child-link-menus.
-**[inline_toc_first]** | Place inline TOC segments right after the TOC entry.
-This only applies to DICTMOD, where by default inline TOC segments are placed just before the TOC entry.
+**[inline_toc_first]** | Place the inline TOC child-link-menu at the top of the chapter.
+This only applies to non-glossary DICTMOD chapters, where by default inline TOC child-link-menus are placed at the end of the chapter.
-**[inline_toc_last]** | Place inline TOC segments just before the TOC entry.
-This only applies to MAINMOD, where by default inline TOC segments are placed right after the TOC entry.
-NOTE: the inline TOC segment will be placed before or after the TOC entry even if it is marked as `[no_toc]`.
-This allows a `[no_toc]` entry to be used as a placeholder for an inline TOC segment.
+**[inline_toc_last]** | Place the inline TOC child-link-menu at the end of the chapter.
+This only applies to MAINMOD, where by default inline TOC child-link-menus are placed at the beginning of the chapter.
+OPTIONAL: When an inline TOC child-link-menu is going to be placed at the end of a chapter, a TOC entry marked as `[no_toc]` may be added to the chapter to signify the location where the child-link-menu should be placed, rather than at the end.
 **[bookSubGroup]** | The TOC entry corresponds to a Bible book sub-group introduction; useful for distinguishing it from the main book-group introduction.